sjaturner/scrawlr/README.md

 ## And there is another twist

 Of course, it would be even more cute if there was an embeded API and scripting languge ... "show me what I wrote last week" [Execute]

+## Conclusion

+Now that I've written that down, I think it's a great idea again.
+Expect that to last for about fifteen minutes.